With mail-order sales without face-to-face contact, the desire deepened to understand customers better.

 With few precedents, it was a start like groping in the dark.
 However, after overcoming numerous obstacles, they managed to launch a mail-order business.

-Watanabe was transferred to the mail order business department in 2011.
-This was around the time when the mail order business system was starting to take shape.
+Watanabe was transferred to the mail-order department in 2011.
+This was around the time when the mail-order business system was starting to take shape.
 However, at the time, half of the orders were made online and half were made over the phone.
-Watanabe decided to focus particularly on the online business.
+Watanabe focused particularly on strengthening the online business.

-As the company expanded its mail-order business, it not only sold directly to customers through its own website, but also tried opening malls on major mail-order sites, setting up Kirishima Shuzo shops within those sites.
-However, the company has now discontinued these store openings in order to focus on improving its own website.
+As the company expanded its mail-order business, it not only sold directly to customers through its own website, but also tried opening Kirishima Shuzo shops on major e-commerce platforms.
+However, the company has now discontinued these mall shops.
+The focus is now on enhancing their own website.

 In 2021, the company also undertook a renewal of its website.
 To meet the needs of customers who want to deepen their understanding of the product in accordance with their purchasing purposes, the website features a "Shochu Beginner's Guide" and interviews with product developers.
 In addition to the website, the company also operates social media platforms such as Instagram, aiming to disseminate information that reaches each individual customer.